criteo/findjars/Readme.md

-# Findjars: a tool to debug gradle classpath issues
+# Findjars: a gradle plugin to debug classpath issues

 [![Build Status](https://travis-ci.org/criteo/findjars.svg?branch=master)](https://travis-ci.org/criteo/findjars)

-Findjars is a tool that helped Criteo debugging classpath issues when migrating from maven to gradle.
+Findjars is a gradle plugin that helped Criteo debugging classpath issues when migrating from maven to gradle.

 The tool permits to find:
 * which jars contain a file identified by its path,